-- High Performance Computing (HPC) Clusters Customers with workloads due to tightly coupled parallel processes, or with applications sensitive to network performance, can achieve the same high compute and network performance provided by custom-built infrastructure while benefiting from the elasticity, flexibility and cost advantages of Amazon EC2.
-A cluster placement group is a logical grouping of instances within a single Availability Zone. - VM Import
+• High Performance Computing (HPC) Clusters -

+Customers with complex computational workloads such as tightly coupled parallel processes, or with applications sensitive to network performance, can achieve the same high compute and network performance provided by custom-built infrastructure while benefiting from the elasticity, flexibility and cost advantages of Amazon EC2.

+• VM Import

-It enables you to import VM images from your environment to Amazon EC2 instances.
-Preserves your existing investments by bringing those VMs into Amazon EC2 as ready-to-use instances.
+It enables you to easily import virtual machine images from your existing environment to Amazon EC2 instances.
+Preserves your existing investments by seamlessly bringing those virtual machines into Amazon EC2 as ready-to-use instances.